philthompson10/pyqtdeploy/doc/sysroot.rst

 .. option:: --component COMPONENT

-    ``COMPONENT`` is the name of the component (specified in the JSON file) that will be built.
-It may be used more than once to build multiple components.
-If the option is not specified then all components specified in the JSON file will be built.
+    ``COMPONENT`` is the name of the component (specified in the JSON file) that will be installed.
+It may be used more than once to install multiple components.
+If the option is not specified then all components specified in the TOML file will be installed.

 .. option:: --no-clean